 The IGNITE Peak Performance Blog

 If you’re here, you’re probably looking to make meaningful and lasting change in your life.
-As an ICF associate certified coach, I can help you.
-Whether you’re an athlete looking to develop a peak performance plan or a mom seeking a better work-life integration, I’m thrilled you’re here.
+As a professional coach who specializes in working with women and mothers, I can help you.

 The best way for us to get to know each other is for you to book a free 15-minute consultation with me.
 You can also sign up for my monthly newsletter below.
 In the meantime, keep an eye on this page for monthly blogs containing research-based tips, reading recommendations, and other resources that can help you IGNITE to reach your goals!

 “You might have seen that in 2021 the Supreme Court ruled in favor of student-athletes by allowing them to earn increased education-related benefits.
 Prior to this, the NCAA’s compliance rules limited how student-athletes could benefit from their athletic status and while still remaining eligible to compete under the required ‘amateur status’.
 The College Athletes Bill of Rights continues that conversation with a few key considerations for those playing or planning to play college athletics.
 A main area of concern is the Name, Image, and Likeness Policy (NIL) which the NCAA says is rapidly evolving.”

 “September feels so bittersweet for moms of college students!
 We’ve just finished preparing for the big college move-in day.
 We’ve made sure our kids have all that they need when they arrive on campus.
 It feels like just yesterday that I dropped my own kids off at college, excited for them to start the next chapter of their lives.
 But are YOU prepared?
 As the first semester begins, it is a crucial time for moms to know the facts about college safety so they can best prepare themselves and their kids for college life.
 College campuses can be very unsafe.
 That is simply the truth.”